pyOpenSci/python-package-guide/tutorials/intro.md

 A Python package however is a collection of modules that are focused on a specific set of tasks that can be applied across numerous research projects.
-As such a Python package is more generalizable than a research Compendium which supports a specific project.
+As such a Python package is more generalizable than a Research Compendium which supports a specific project.

 :::